blue-prism/date-and-time-manipulation/README.md

-# Date & Time Manipulation Blue Prism
+# Date & Time Manipulation
 This utility provides serveral functions for manipulating dates and times within an automation

 ## About